Unveiling Decision-Making in LLMs for Text Classification : Extraction of influential and interpretable concepts with Sparse Autoencoders: Methodology

 \paragraph{Evaluating \textit{completeness}}

-This property assess if the extracted concepts are sufficient to reconstruct the decisions of the model.
-For SAE-based concepts extracted from generative models, this property is usually measured by the reconstruction error of the original state.
-However, in the context of classification, not all captured directions may be relevant if they are disregarded in the following layers by the model for its classification decision \cite{hernandez_linearity_2023}.
-Therefore, we measure the recovery accuracy, defined as the number of identical predictions made by the model when the original hidden state is replaced by the reconstruction, and use it as our \textit{completeness} metric.
-Let us divide the prediction model into two blocks, $f = f_{\geq \ell} \circ f_{< \ell}$, where $\textbf{h}^{\ell}$ denotes the output of $f_{< \ell}$.
+This property assesses whether the extracted concepts are sufficient to recover the model’s decisions.
+For concepts extracted from generative models, completeness is often measured via the reconstruction error of the original hidden state.
+In classification settings, however, not all directions in the hidden state necessary matter for prediction, as they can be discarded by subsequent layers if not useful for the classification decision \cite{hernandez_linearity_2023}.
+Therefore, we use recovery accuracy (RAcc), defined in Eq.~\ref{eq:racc}, as our completeness metric.
+RAcc is the proportion of inputs for which the model’s prediction remains unchanged when the original hidden state is replaced by its concept-based reconstruction.
+Formally, we decompose the prediction model into two blocks, $f = f_{\geq \ell} \circ f_{< \ell}$, where $\textbf{h}^{\ell}$ denotes the output of $f_{< \ell}$.
 Let $\mathcal{D}$ be the dataset for the sentence classification task.
-Our goal is to achieve high recovery accuracy to ensure that the directions learned by the SAE serve as a reliable proxy for interpreting the relevant concepts encoded in the $\ell$-th layer.
+High RAcc suggests that the extracted concepts retain the classification-relevant information encoded at layer $\ell$, making them a reliable basis for interpreting the model’s decisions.

 \paragraph{Evaluating \textit{causality}}